Getters and Setters in Java

 Getters and Setters in Java – FAQs

-Yes, getters and accessors are the same, as they both take the value of a private field in Java.
+Yes, getters (also called accessors) are the same, as they both retrieve the value of a private field in Java.

 Q3.
 What are the benefits of getters and setters in Java?

 Q4.
-What is the key difference between an accessor and mutator in Java?
+What is the key difference between an accessor and mutator in getters and setters in Java?